rahmjan/MTG-Cards/README.md

-# MtG Cards app
+# MTG Cards app

 ### Overview

-Application for requesting PNG images of MtG cards.
+Application for requesting PNG images of MTG cards.
 You can find examples of requests in [examples.http](./examples.http)

 ### Technologies